rzshrote/pybrops/docs/_sources/standard_usage/population_genetics/genetic_maps.rst.txt

 Deep copying
 ------------

-In deep copying, data in a ``GeneticMap``'s variant and spline data are recursively copyied.
+In deep copying, data in a ``GeneticMap``'s variant and spline data are recursively copied.
 Copying occurs down to the deepest level making it so that changes to the data in the original object will not affect data values in the copied object.

 .. code-block:: python